hashicorp/consul-template/README.md

 #### Important Notes

 - Plugins execute user-provided scripts and pass in potentially sensitive data from Consul or Vault.
-Nothing is validated or protected by Consul Remplate, so all necessary precautions and considerations should be made by template authors
+Nothing is validated or protected by Consul Template, so all necessary precautions and considerations should be made by template authors
 - Plugin output must be returned as a string on stdout.
 Only stdout will be